Where can I find my premium rate statements?

 Your projected premium rate provides the future direction, up or down, that your premium rate is headed if there is no change in your individual and class experience from year-to-year.

-Any projected decreases due to your individual and/or class risk and experience will be applied in 2022 and 2023 (subject to transition funding, and other rate adjustments).
-Starting in 2024, our policies for premium rate setting under the new model will be fully in effect.
-Businesses with projected premium rate increases will move up or down a maximum of three risk bands from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.
+Starting in 2024, our policies for premium rate setting under our new rate-setting model will be fully in effect.
+Businesses with projected premium rate increases or decreases will see their rates move up or down a maximum of three risk bands each year from their prior year risk band (approximately 15 per cent),* until they reach their projected premium rate.

 *In rare circumstances risk band movement may result in a rate change lower or greater than the approximate percentage indicated.
 Please see the FAQs on risk bands and yearly increases.